 Prescription drugs to treat constipation

 Lubiprostone (Amitiza) is a selective chloride channel activator that increases secretion of chloride ions from the cells of the intestinal lining into the intestinal lumen.
 Sodium ions and water then follow the chloride ions into the lumen, and the water softens the stool.
 The FDA approved lubiprostone for the treatment of chronic constipation in both men and women in February 2006.
 At a dose of 24 micrograms twice a day, lubiprostone significantly and promptly increased bowel movements, improved stool consistency, and decreased straining.
 The most common side effect of initial clinical studies was mild to moderate nausea in 32% of patients treated with lubiprostone, compared to 3% of the controls.
-More long term studies of efficacy and side effects are needed to determine the place of lubiprostone in the treatment of constipation.

-Linaclotide is moderately effective, and it's effectiveness depends on how a favorable response is defined.
-In the studies leading up to its approval, linaclotide was associated with a predefined response of an increase in bowel movements and a decrease in pain in approximately one-third (33%) of patients as compared with 17% of patients who received placebo.
+Linaclotide is moderately effective, and its effectiveness depends on how a favorable response is defined.
+In the studies leading up to its approval, linaclotide was associated with a predefined response of an increase in bowel movements and a decrease in pain in approximately one-third of patients as compared with 17% of patients who received placebo.
 The response was better when pain and constipation were considered separately, with responses of approximately 50% for either.

 The only common side effect of linaclotide is diarrhea.
 It should not be used in children below the age of six because of serious toxicity (death) to very young mice in animal studies, and should be avoided in children ages six through 17.